 Racial and cultural equity are difficult to achieve in schools.
-NYCLA’s newly released Equity Sims engage educational leaders in reflection and decision-making through interactive, video-based scenarios related to issues of racial equity in schools.
+NYCLA’s Equity Sims engage educational leaders in reflection and decision-making through interactive, video-based scenarios related to issues of racial equity in schools.
 The Equity Sims are a flexible professional learning resource to help your school and system leaders build capacity to identify and address actual issues related to racial equity.

 Watch the informational webinar below to learn more about the Equity Sims and to see a preview of one of the simulations in action.